Aditi-15679/Travelscape/README.md

-# Beyond Horizons 🌏✈️
+# Travelscape 🌏✈️

-**Beyond Horizons** is a modern, responsive travel landing page designed to inspire and guide travelers.
+**Travelscape** is a modern, responsive travel landing page designed to inspire and guide travelers.
 This project showcases a curated collection of beautiful destinations worldwide, blending sleek aesthetics with smooth interactivity.

 ---